Skip to content

 NetworkRxPackets After the cluster enters the ACTIVE state.
 Cluster Name, Broker ID The number of packets received by the broker.

 NetworkTxDropped After the cluster enters the ACTIVE state.
-Cluster Name, Broker ID The number of transmitted packets dropped.
+Cluster Name, Broker ID The number of dropped transmitted packets.

 NetworkTxErrors After the cluster enters the ACTIVE state.
 Cluster Name, Broker ID The number of network transmit errors for the broker.